csc-training/hip-programming/lambdas/03-hipify/README.md

 ```
 ml hipify-clang
 ```
-and after loading hipify-clang, you must do the following before trying to compile any HIP code
+and after loading and using hipify-clang, you must do the following before trying to compile any HIP code
 ```
 ml purge
 ml hip